Sigrsig/Website-2/README.md

+# Sigríður Ösp Website version 10/08/21

+The current version of my website.
+Created with React

+# Running the website
-# Getting Started with Create React App
+## Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts